Abnormal psychology: Psychoanalysis (Freud)

 Psychoanalytic theory is heavily based on the theory of the neurologist Sigmund Freud.
-These ideas often represented repressed emotions and memories from a patient's childhood within their unconscious.
-According to psychoanalytic theory, these repressions cause the disturbances that people experience in their daily lives, and by finding the source of these disturbances, one should be able to eliminate the disturbance itself.
-This is accomplished by a variety of methods, with some popular ones being free association, hypnosis, and insight.
-The goal of these methods is to induce a catharsis, or emotional release in the patient, which should indicate that the source of the problem has been tapped, and it can then be treated.
+These ideas often represented repressed emotions and memories from a patient's childhood in the patient's unconscious.
+According to psychoanalytic theory, these repressions cause the disturbances people experience in their daily lives, and by finding their source, one should be able to eliminate them.
+This is accomplished through a variety of methods, including free association, hypnosis, and insight.
+The goal of these methods is to induce a catharsis, or emotional release, in the patient, which should indicate that the source of the problem has been tapped and can then be treated.
 Freud's psychosexual stages also played a key role in this form of therapy, as he would often believe that the problems the patient was experiencing were due to them becoming stuck, or "fixated", in a particular stage.
 Dreams also played a major role in this form of therapy, as Freud viewed dreams as a way to gain insight into the unconscious mind.
 Patients were often asked to keep dream journals to bring in for discussion during the next therapy session.
 There are many potential problems associated with this style of therapy, including resistance to the repressed memory or feeling, and negative transference onto the therapist.
 Psychoanalysis was carried on by many after Freud, including his daughter Anna Freud, and Jacques Lacan.
-Many others have also gone on to elaborate on Freud's original theory, and to add their own take on defense mechanisms or dream analysis.
+Many others have also elaborated on Freud's original theory and added their own take on defense mechanisms or dream analysis.
 While psychoanalysis has fallen out of favor to more modern forms of therapy, it is still used by some clinical psychologists to varying degrees.

 Behavioral therapy (Wolpe)

 Behavior therapy relies on the principles of behaviorism, such as involving classical and operant conditioning.
 Behaviorism arose in the early 20th century, from the work of psychologists such as James Watson and B. F. Skinner.
-Behaviorism states that all behaviors humans do is because of a stimulus and reinforcement.
+Behaviorism states that all behaviors humans do are because of a stimulus and reinforcement.
 While this reinforcement is normally for good behavior, it can also occur for maladaptive behavior.
-In this therapeutic view, the patients maladaptive behavior has been reinforced, which will cause the maladaptive behavior to be repeated.
-The goal of the therapy is to reinforce less maladaptive behaviors, so that with time, these adaptive behaviors will become the primary ones in the patient.
+In this therapeutic view, the patient's maladaptive behavior has been reinforced, which will lead to its repetition.
+The goal of the therapy is to reinforce less maladaptive behaviors so that, over time, these adaptive behaviors become the patient's primary ones.